 - Bruises and chemical & electrical burns

 While the most dangerous injuries are associated with the transportation industry, warehouse jobs, construction work and agriculture, office settings aren’t immune to workers’ compensation cases.
 Office settings can result in claims related to repetitive stress injuries such as carpal tunnel caused by daily computer work or exposure to toxic chemicals.

 In general, workers compensation benefits will cover lost wages, medical benefits and vocational retraining if necessary.

 There are a variety of different benefits available in Illinois, including temporary total disability and permanent partial disability.
 They can vary considerably depending on the severity of the injury – disfigurement, lost limbs and death benefits that provide for surviving family members if a worker is killed on the job.

-Additionally, workers are entitled to receive 66 2/3 percent of average weekly wages – based on the average salary in the year prior to the injury – tax free, during the period of time they are unable to work due to an injury.
+Additionally, workers are entitled to receive 66 2/3 percent of average weekly wages – based on the average salary in the year prior to the injury – tax-free, during the period they are unable to work due to an injury.
 That could potentially mean lifetime benefits, depending on the extend of the injury.
 Other states put caps on benefits, which Illinois considered under Republican Governor Bruce Rauner last year.